How Is Alimony and Spousal Support Determined?

 How courts determine alimony and maintenance

-Unlike child support, alimony determinations in Tennessee and Kentucky are very subjective.
+Unlike child support, alimony determinations in Tennessee are very subjective.
 There is no set formula for calculating alimony or maintenance.
 Instead, a court must consider a number of factors in making an award fair under the circumstances:

 Because Tennessee courts have so much discretion in this area, having an experienced advocate on your side is crucial whether you are seeking alimony or are a potential obligor.
 Having represented clients in the Clarksville area for more than 18 years, our attorneys at the Kennedy Law Firm, PLLC have seen firsthand how these cases play out.
 This knowledge informs our negotiations and strongly influences if we advise our clients to litigate the issue.

 Contact our firm today if you are considering divorce

 For better or worse, an alimony award can affect your life for years to come.
 If you are considering filing for divorce in Tennessee, our attorneys at the Kennedy Law Firm, PLLC can advise you of your legal position and help you negotiate or litigate a fair and beneficial resolution.
 Call us today at 931-444-5620 or contact us online to schedule a no-cost initial consultation with one of our Clarksville attorneys.